The Impact of Large Language Models (LLMs) on Code Review Process: Study Setup

 \subsubsection{Filtering}

-To avoid projects with minimal activity or that lack meaningful collaboration, we keep only projects that meet the following criteria: (1)~the repository of the PR has at least 10 stars \cite{borges2018s}, to remove toys or trivial projects.
+To avoid projects with minimal activity or that lack meaningful collaboration, we keep only projects that meet the following criteria: (1)~ repositories that have at least 10 stars \cite{borges2018s}, to remove toys or trivial projects.
 (2)~at least two contributors are involved in the review process, to exclude self-reviewed PRs.
+(3)~PRs that contain more than one event in the lifetime.